RafaelVidaurre/yakuza/Readme.md

 Contribution
 ============
-At this time, Yakuza is in its early days, for this reason all contributions and issues are more than welcome, they are needed.
+At this time, Yakuza is in its early days.
+For this reason all contributions and issues are more than welcome, they are needed.
 Yakuza is a very ambitious project that requires a lot of real-life usage to understand how it can be improved.

-Becuase of the size of this project, maintainability is an important concern.
+Because of the size of this project, maintainability is an important concern.
 For that reason these guidelines **must** be followed for a pull request to be merged:

 Branch structure
 ----------------
 Each pull request will come in its own branch and with a specific naming convention.

 Existing branches:
-`main`: Only for production-ready releases, commits in this code **are** part of a release `development`: This is the branch you will target your pull requests to.
+`master`: Only for production-ready releases, commits in this code **are** part of a release `development`: This is the branch you will target your pull requests to.
 It contains the latest changes that will probably be part of a new release but are not yet available to the public.

 Branch naming convention: